riccardogiorato/pocketbotanist/docs/README.md

 ### Clarifai

-Tested Clarifai general API to detect a flower on the testing dataset.
+I tested [Clarifai General model API](https://clarifai.com/models/general-image-recognition-model-aaa03c23b3724a16a56b629203edc62c) to detect if there was a flower in every photo of the testing dataset of 350 photos.

 | Flower found | Probability > 50 | Average Probability |
 | ------------ | ---------------- | ------------------- |
 | 318          | 318              | 0,984802079378047   |
 | 91%          | 91%              | 98%                 |

-To visualized the images not founded look at [the notebook](https://github.com/Giorat/pocketbotanist/blob/master/python/testing-clarifai.ipynb) used for the testing.
+To visualized the images not founded look at [this jupyter notebook](https://github.com/Giorat/pocketbotanist/blob/master/python/testing-clarifai.ipynb).

 ### TensorFlow

-Tested TensorFlow models on the testing dataset, executed on laptop with intel i7 CPU and 8 GB of ram.
+I tested TensorFlow models always on the testing dataset, executed on laptop with intel i7 CPU and 8 GB of ram.

 | Model name/source | Top-1 | Top-5 | Nodes | Size MB | Avg exec 1 image |
 | ----------------- | ----- | ----- | ----- | ------- | ---------------- |